 Hampi was once the capital of the Greatest Hindu Empire and what remains of it is beyond breath taking.
 Hundreds of ancient ruins and crumbling temples do the area nestled between beautiful green palms and the infamous boulders.
 Despite being a World Heritage Site, Hampi is a small town.
 It’s is a welcome relief after the craziness of the larger cities and it’s really easy to meet other travellers to explore the area with.
 My favourite part about Hampi is the sunset: after a short hike you will have a spectacular view of the old capital illuminated in all shades of orange, yellow and gold.

-Just like Mumbai, you’ll almost certainly end up spending some time in New Delhi during your trip, especially if you plan to visit the nearby Taj Mahal.
+Just like Mumbai, you’ll almost certainly end up spending some time in New Delhi during your trip, especially if you plan to visit the nearby Taj Mahal (in Agra).
 In general I find it more difficult to travel than Mumbai, but if you stay in Connaught Place and meet other travelers you’ll be fine.
 Best places to visit in New Delhi: The Red Fort, Humyan’s Tomb, and India Gate.
 Club together with other travellers at your hostel and hire a rickshaw driver for the day so you can see the city’s main sights in one go.
 Be sure to negotiate the rate before you set off, and pay at the end of the day.

 – Recommended by Hippie In Heels